GabeLora46/IBM_Assessment/README.md

 The Project is meant to use to replicate a Work Orders Complaint.

-The Project is meant to use to replicate a Work Orders Complaint.

 Upon Entering the Site, Users are able to file a workorder complaint that will be handled shortly.

 Staff and Admin can Login and start sending work orders out.